Downloading and Running the Juniper Advanced Threat Prevention Cloud Script

-As stated earlier, the script performs basic Juniper Sky ATP configuration on the SRX Series device.
+As stated earlier, the script performs basic Juniper ATP Cloud configuration on the SRX Series device.
 These include:

 You should not copy the following examples and run them on your SRX Series device.
 The list here is simply to show you what is being configured by the ops script.
 If you run into any issues, such as certificates, rerun the ops script again.